DFIRScience/dfir.science/_pages/contact.md

 ## Whoami

 This site is mainly the work of [Joshua I. James](https://www.linkedin.com/in/jijames/).
-He is a trainer, professor, and consultant for digital investigations.
+He is a trainer, lecturer, and consultant for digital investigations.
 He received his Ph.D. in Computer Science at [UCD](http://www.ucd.ie/) with a focus on AI in digital investigations.
 He currently runs DFIR.Science in his free time.
 If you would like to see more DFIR content, please [support us](#support).

 * PGP: [0x4069870abb742ef8](http://pgp.mit.edu/pks/lookup?op=get&search=0x4069870ABB742EF8) | [Download](/assets/publickey.joshua@dfirscience.org-2990418eae704c0b159934e84069870abb742ef8.asc)